-The latest Indian Ocean Dipole (IOD) index value, for the week ending 20 November 2022, was −0.06 °C; within neutral bounds.
-The IOD index value has been within neutral bounds (between −0.4 °C and +0.4 °C) for three consecutive weeks, and if it remains at these levels over the coming fortnight, the event will be deemed to be over.
+The latest Indian Ocean Dipole (IOD) index value, for the week ending 4 December 2022, was −0.16 °C; within neutral bounds.
+The 2022 negative IOD event is over with IOD index values having been within neutral bounds (between −0.4 °C and +0.4 °C) for five consecutive weeks.

-All five international climate models surveyed by the Bureau anticipate neutral values of the IOD index in December.
-The IOD has little influence on Australian climate while the monsoon trough is in the southern hemisphere (typically December–April).
+All five international climate models surveyed by the Bureau anticipate neutral values of the IOD index throughout December and January.
+The IOD has little influence on Australian climate while the monsoon trough is in the southern hemisphere (typically December to April).

 Cloudiness near the Date Line had been mostly below average (i.e. positive outgoing longwave radiation (OLR) anomalies) since June 2021.

 Equatorial cloudiness near the Date Line typically decreases during La Niña (positive OLR anomalies) and increases during El Niño (negative OLR anomalies).

 The four-month sequence of equatorial Pacific sub-surface temperature anomalies (to 1 December 2022) shows cool anomalies from the surface to around 150 m depth in the eastern half of the equatorial Pacific.
 Anomalies reached more than 2 degrees cooler than average across much of the region east of 130°W.